What is the English Language Proficiency (ELP) Requirement?

 You should try to meet this requirement within your first year of study at the University of Waterloo.
 To make sure that you are developing the writing and communication skills required for your academic success, it’s important that you begin building your skills as early as possible.

 That’s great!
 Some faculties prefer that you attempt the ELPE first, and all faculties have a list of approved courses, so check your faculty’s requirements in the Undergraduate calendar.
 The benefit of a course is that you will develop your writing for a variety of contexts and build your skills as a writer for the long term.

 If you are enrolled in a faculty that accepts the ELPE, you may write the exam only once.

 You can make one attempt to pass the ELPE.
 If you are unsuccessful, you will need to enroll in a writing course as soon as possible.

-The What do I need to know about the English Language Proficiency Exam? section provides you with more information on preparing for the ELPE.
+What do I need to know about the English Language Proficiency Exam? provides you with more information on preparing for the ELPE.